androidsx/android-ffmpeg/README.txt

 Find the binaries that we've been using in the `ffmpeg-compiled` folder.
 Look at the Git history of the `configure_ffmpeg.sh` file if you want to go back to a previous version.

+For Android 5, we need a Position Independent Executable (PIE) binary.
+You can check the binary with `hardening-check ffmpeg/ffmpeg`

 setup
 -----